-How to get accepted to a Kiuas program
+How to get accepted to a Kiuas program 2022

 Although the questions are purposefully broad to leave room for your own insights, you should still answer them in a structured manner.
 You would be surprised to see how many applicants have answered the problem question “What problem is your startup solving?” with a description of their solution “We are building a…”!
 You should also know that we never accept such applying teams to our programs.

 So, you’ve worked on your startup for 4 years and it’s yet to be launched?
 In that case, we’d love to hear what makes the current timing different from the past and how your progress will look like going forward.

 Quite often applicants fail in expressing any problem that their startup is solving, or haven’t done proper validation to determine whether the problem truly exists.
 Also, we are looking for problems that are meaningful (optimizing ads is not what we are looking for).